dbt-labs/dbt-utils/README.md

 - Some data checks can only be expressed within a group (e.g. ID values should be unique within a group but can be repeated between groups)
 - Some data checks are more precise when done by group (e.g. not only should table rowcounts be equal but the counts within each group should be equal)

-This feature is currently available for the following tests:
+This feature is currently available for the following data tests:

 - equal_rowcount()
 - fewer_rows_than()